munichpavel/munichpavel.github.io/_posts/2020-06-16-mindful-burrito.md

 The white tortilla wrap greets you with its wrinkled, pug nose.
 Greet the pug nose, welcome the pug nose.

-You take your first, big bite, for only large bites fill every cll of your mouth and cheek lining with salsa, sour cream, guacamole, bean ...
+You take your first, big bite, for only large bites fill every cell of your mouth and cheek lining with salsa, sour cream, guacamole, bean ...
 Hold it, feel your cheeks puff out as the taste enters your cheek membranes.
 Don't swallow yet, that time will come.

-Breathe in the smoky, chipotle steam, it too belongs to your burrito.
-As the saliva mixes with tomatillo sauce you deliberately gulb down your first bbite, feeling your stomach cells expand again with the rush of Tex-Mex blessing.
+Breathe in the smoky, chipotle steam; it too belongs to your burrito.
+As the saliva mixes with tomatillo sauce you deliberately gulp down your first bite, feeling your hungered stomach cells expand with the rush of Tex-Mex glucose.

 Continue, with each big bite different from the previous one.
 Not one cheek-filling bite is like the other, each is different, each has its own moment in time, its own meaning.
 A chunk of tomato tips off the edge of your burrito and falls to the cement sidewalk.
 Accompany that tomato on its journey---it will never travel it again.